Eddy-Yeung/euroscepticism-and-immigration/README.md

-Replication files for "Does Immigration Boost Public Euroscepticism in EU Member States?".
+Replication material and manuscript for "Does Immigration Boost Public Euroscepticism in EU Member States?".

 Author: Eddy S. F. Yeung